Leslie Stevens: Biography

 Through Daystar Productions, Stevens created the television series Stoney Burke, followed by The Outer Limits which he supervised as executive producer and wrote or directed a handful of episodes, including the pilot The Galaxy Being in which Stevens supplied the voice of the extraterrestrial.
+His longest-lasting relationship was film composer Dominic Frontiere, who served many years working with Daystar Productions as production executive.

 Stevens was writer, director and executive producer of the pilot film and major episodes of It Takes a Thief and McCloud and wrote and produced installments for the series The Invisible Man and Buck Rogers in the 25th Century (which he co-developed with Glen A. Larson).
 He also produced the first-season Tony Franciosa episodes of The Name of the Game and the short-lived 1972–73 NBC science fiction series Search.
 Although only credited as supervising producer of "Saga of a Star-World" (the 1978 pilot episode of the Larson-produced Battlestar Galactica), director Alan J. Levi has alleged that "Stevens wrote the original script.
 Leslie was one of my best friends.
 I do know that Leslie had told me at one time way before he ever got into the script that he had this great idea for a script that he was going to take to Glen Larson and talk about."

+Stevens coined the term "bottle show" for an episode made in very little time at very little cost, "as in pulling an episode right out of a bottle like a genie".

 Stevens also wrote for the revival show of The Outer Limits between 1996 and 1997.